tanmayjain02/SoC2k21/README.md

  2) **Task 2 : A2**

- This task consits of Python Library Matplotlib exercises, in this task we plot different graphsand histograms from the information extracted from dataset.
+ This task consits of Python Library Matplotlib exercises, in this task we plot different graphs and histograms from the information extracted from dataset.

  **Checkpoint 2 : 8 June 2021**